A Difference a Literature Review Makes

 Fig. 4: Schematic diagram of HIV psychosocial dynamics uncovered in the review and their relationships to behavioral and health outcomes.
 Lines represent bivariate relationships between key constructs identified in the review; double arrows are used throughout to reflect the correlational nature of much of the published data.
 Red lines = barriers to care retention and ART adherence, green lines = facilitators of care retention and ART adherence.
 Numbers in brackets are references. * = observed in general population, † = observed outside of HIV but within a relevant population (e.g., LGBT individuals).
 Highlighted boxes represent hot spots for potential telehealth tripwires uncovered later in the review.

 These learnings elevate the self-report data by casting them into a new, important light.
-At a minimum, they do this by providing a basis for understanding at a more granular level how the correlates of life with HIV may give rise to significant technology limitations or cause some patients to rapidly disengage with telehealth in the face of technical flaws and bad design features.
-Some of the learnings help to refine concerns we would likely have had with these issues as a matter of course:
+At a minimum, they work to reinforce concerns that we would likely have had with certain aspects of telehealth as a matter of course:

-• Challenges overcoming UX friction points, which, for a number of HIV patients, we can expect to be exacerbated by the background effects of hopelessness and depression on motivation, cognition, and coping
+- Challenges overcoming UX friction points, which we can expect to be exacerbated by the background effects of hopelessness and depression on motivation, cognition, and coping

-But some of them also help us to understand why, and how deeply, some HIV patients may quietly find telehealth off-putting even beyond these issues, and despite other benefits they clearly derive from it (e.g., reduced visit burden and increased privacy, the value of which the review also helps us to appreciate).
-And those challenges start to come into focus once we expand the review to what the literature has to say about the psychology of technology-mediated communication:
+But they also work to unearth a potentially significant sleeper issue by helping us to understand why, and how deeply, some HIV patients may quietly come to find telehealth off-putting beyond these matters, and despite the benefits they derive from the technology in other key respects (e.g., reduced visit burden, increased privacy, etc.).
+And the issue particularly starts to come into focus once we compare what we've unearthed about the burdens of living with HIV to what the literature has to say about the psychology of technology-mediated communication:

-• In the case of telephone-based telehealth, the limited nature of the medium likely attenuates the patient’s sense of presence with the HCP by robbing them of many of the cues they would rely upon to rapidly size up the HCP’s thoughts and feelings and establish a sense of shared reality with them [79].
-This aspect of telephone-mediated interaction might actually be welcomed by some HIV patients owing to experiences of social isolation or concerns about being judged that can make the maintenance of emotional and interpersonal distance feel like a safer option [19,80-82].
-Yet, what’s perceived as a benefit in this case could also act as a hidden liability by quietly feeding the chronic sense of loneliness and disconnection that may put some of these patients at risk for disengagement to begin with.
-Moreover, for those who worry about stigma-based rejection, the lack of visual cues could run headlong into the desire to monitor the HCP for signs of discrimination, and to have available the full range of cues for disambiguating the HCP's behavior should impending prejudice and discrimination be suspected – all of which could provoke frustration and a failure to establish trust that, itself, sets the stage for disruption and disengagement.
+- In the case of telephone-based telehealth, the limited nature of the medium likely robs patients of many of the cues they would normally rely upon to rapidly size up their HCPs' thoughts and feelings and establish a sense of shared presence with them [79].
+This aspect of telephone-mediated interaction might actually be welcomed by some HIV patients owing to what the literature tells us are the ways that stigma concerns and experiences of social isolation can lead people to develop a heightened desire to maintain physical and psychological distance with others [19,80-82].
+Yet, by turning back to what we've already unearthed, we're able to see how what might be taken to be an emotional benefit in this case could also act as a hidden liability by quietly feeding the chronic sense of loneliness and disconnection that may put some HIV patients at risk for disengagement to begin with.
+Moreover, for those who worry about stigma-based rejection, the lack of visual cues could also run headlong into the desire to monitor the HCP for signs of discrimination, and to have available the full range of cues for disambiguating the HCP's behavior whenever impending prejudice is suspected – all of which could provoke frustration and a failure to establish trust that, itself, sets the stage for disruption and disengagement.

 Finally, we might want to ask how concerned we should be about all of this given the broader picture of telehealth pros and cons that the review helps us appreciate.
 To answer this, we need to understand how interactions with HCPs translate into clinical decisions and patient behaviors are vital to sustained viral suppression – and for that, we can turn back to the medical, public health, and applied behavioral science literatures to create a picture that looks something like this: